pacs-course/pacs-examples/Examples/src/RandomDistibutions/README.md

 ```cpp
     std::lognormal_distribution lnd{3, 2};
 ```
-The compiler generates a `std::lognormal_distribution<int>` and gives a compilation error since the tempalte argument for this can be only a floating point type.
+The compiler generates a `std::lognormal_distribution<int>` and gives a compilation error since the template argument for this can be only a floating point type.
 This does not happen with

 ```cpp
 std::lognormal_distribution<> lnd{3, 2};